dentoneast/quad-haven-reactjs/homely-quad/docs/mobile.md

 ## Overview

 The mobile application is built with React Native and Expo, providing a cross-platform solution for iOS and Android.
-It shares business logic and components with the web application through the shared package.
+It was migrated from the monolithic Rently Mobile application and now shares business logic and components with the web application through the shared package.

+## Key Features

+### Property Management
+- Multi-tenant property management
+- Premises and rental unit management
+- Lease tracking and management
+- Rental listings and search

+### Maintenance System
+- Maintenance request workflow
+- Work order management
+- Role-based maintenance dashboards
+- Photo and document management

+### Communication
+- Real-time messaging system
+- Conversation management
+- File sharing capabilities

+### User Management
+- Multi-role user system (tenant, landlord, workman, admin)
+- Authentication and authorization
+- Profile management

 ## Architecture